-Other healthcare professionals can take PACT training for a $100 fee through the Continuing Professional Development for Pharmacy Professionals (CPDPP).
-CPDPP hosts PACT online training.
+Other healthcare professionals can take PACT training for a $100 fee through the Continuing Professional Development for Pharmacy Professionals (CPDPP), who hosts PACT online training.
 Currently, PACT Training is only available in this online format.
-Pharmacists can take the training at their leisure but will need to register with CPDPP.
-Pharmacists and pharmacy students can email email@example.com to receive the sponsorship code.
+Pharmacists and pharmacy students can email email@example.com to receive the sponsorship code for the training.
 Please note the sponsorship code is only available to current Saskatchewan pharmacists and pharmacy students.

 PACT 1 is comprised of four modules:

 - Implementation of Services in Your Practice Site

 PACT 1 is available here.

 PACT 2 is focused on motivational interviewing.
 What is motivational interviewing?
 Motivational interviewing is a "counseling method that helps people resolved ambivalent feelings and insecurities to find the internal motivation they need to change their behaviour" (Psychology Today, 2019).
 PACT 2 contains: